Walfred-MA/PATs/README.md

      Example:
        chr5_GL339449v2_alt  456848  485731  SMN2  Target=456848-457609,457774-458352

-2) Run the Snakemake workflow
+D. Run the Snakemake workflow
 -----------------------------
 - See `snakemake/` for the workflow, required C++ utilities, and detailed run instructions.
 Compile the provided C++ tools as directed in that